metaskills/less-rails-bootstrap/ISSUES.md

 ## Troubleshooting

-Please try to update to latest version with `bundle update less-bootstrap-rails` before creating issue.
+Please try to update to latest version with `bundle update less-bootstrap-rails` before creating an issue.

-Don't forget to lock major version in `Gemfile`.
+Do not forget to lock major version in `Gemfile`.

-For Twitter Bootstrap 2.3 use:
+**For Twitter Bootstrap 2.3 use:**

 ```ruby
 gem 'less-bootstrap-rails', '~> 2.3.3'
 ```

-For Twitter Bootstrap 3 use:
+**For Twitter Bootstrap 3 use:**

 ```ruby
 gem 'less-bootstrap-rails', '~> 3.0.0'